justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 First up we'll details what an Alexa skill is.

 An Alexa skill is a services that adds extra functioanlity to your Amazon Alexa/Echo device.
 In this workshop we'll be creating a skill called `Trove Australia`.
-THe main techincal parts of a `skill` are:
+The main techincal parts of a `skill` are:

 * Invoication Name
 * Intents